logo

 Letters of credit are frequently utilised in international trade, especially for sizable transactions or when enhanced financial security is desired.
 They are preferred by businesses operating in regions with limited payment infrastructure or when trust and assurance play vital roles.

-As of 2022, SWIFT enables immediate processing between over 4 billion accounts and 11,000 institutions across more than 200 countries while upholding unmatched security, dependability, and robustness.
+As of 2021, SWIFT has enabled immediate processing between over 4 billion accounts and 11,000 institutions across more than 200 countries while upholding unmatched security, dependability, and robustness.
 Thus, businesses prefer to use SWIFT for money transfers and here’s all you need to know about it.

 Understanding SWIFT in International Money Transfers